Electorate of Saxony: Joint rule of Ernest and Albert

 The Albrechtsburg Castle, with the spires of the Meissen Cathedral visible behind it.

 When Elector Frederick II died in Leipzig on 7 September 1464, his eldest son Ernest (r.
 1464–1486) succeeded him at the age of 23.
 It marked the beginning of an almost twenty-year period of joint rule with his brother Duke Albert.
-Initially the two ruled in harmony, favored by the onset of a long economic upswing and increasing urban development.
+Initially the two ruled in harmony, favoured by the onset of a long economic upswing and increasing urban development.
 Agreement on political actions and decisions was ensured by a joint court in Dresden Castle.
 Together the brothers had the Albrechtsburg Castle built in Meissen on the French model.
 In their policy, they pursued additional accommodation with Bohemia and provided active military assistance to the Empire against the Ottoman Empire and in the War of the Burgundian Succession.

 The period of the joint reign of Ernest and Albert saw extensive silver discoveries in the Ore Mountains that stimulated a sustained economic boom.
 The mining dividends enabled the Saxon princes to pursue a broad domestic and foreign policy agenda.
 They purchased lands within the Wettin dominion and expanded their territory to the north and east.

-Leipzig became an important economic center of the Holy Roman Empire after the emperor granted it the right to hold fairs three times a year.
+Leipzig became an important economic centre of the Holy Roman Empire after the emperor granted it the right to hold fairs three times a year.
 At the imperial fairs the electors were able to convert their silver into cash, and with their filled coffers they started an active building program.
-Due to Leipzig's newly granted market and staple rights, traffic increased on the major trade routes that met in the city, and Leipzig became an important trading center for the whole of Europe.
+Due to Leipzig's newly granted market and staple rights, traffic increased on the major trade routes that met in the city, and Leipzig became an important trading centre for the whole of Europe.
 The customs revenues along the route in turn benefited the electoral treasury.
 In 1480 the printer Konrad Kachelofen from Nuremberg settled in Leipzig and with his letterpress began the Leipzig tradition of book printing.

 In 1483 Elector Ernest and Duke Albert established the Leipzig High Court.
 It was staffed by nobles and burghers and was the first independent public authority in Electoral Saxony that was detached from the prince and court.
 An effective local and central administration secured the rule of the electors.
 Internal order was restored after the unrest and insecurity that robber barons had caused in Germany.
 Blood feuds were eliminated, the roads were secured from robbery, and an efficient legal system was established.
 Saxony became culturally, economically, and governmentally advanced compared to the other German states of the time.

 After the western part of Saxony reverted to the main Wettin line following the death Duke William III in 1482, Saxony became the second power in the Holy Roman Empire next to the Habsburg domains.
 The family network of the Wettins expanded to include members who were ecclesiastical dignitaries in Magdeburg, Halberstadt and Mainz, with additional claims to duchies on the lower Rhine.